Interior

 How’s the storage?

-Although the second bed splits the boot space you still get plenty of storage both underneath and on top.
+Although the second bed splits the boot space, you still get plenty of storage both underneath and on top.
 VW quotes 4,005 litres of total luggage space and there’s easily enough room for four suitcases and a load of camping paraphernalia, particularly if you slide the rear seats forward.
 Legroom is not an issue.

 Any neat features I really should know about?

-Volkswagen has been in this game for a long time, so honestly there’s too many to mention.
+Volkswagen has been in this game for a long time, so there are honestly too many to mention.
 A few stand outs?
-A ‘camping mode’ switches off all of the exterior lighting so that you don’t light up the campsite when nature calls in the middle of the night.
-There’s an outdoor shower option too that connects to an outlet in the boot, plus once you’ve popped the roof (electronically on higher specs) you can then push the bed up to give you up to 2.1m of headroom inside.
-There are roller blinds on the rear windows and magnetic covers for the fronts and the windscreen.
-Oh, and there are USB-C sockets literally everywhere.
+A ‘camping mode’ switches off the exterior lighting so that you don’t light up the campsite when nature calls in the middle of the night.
+There’s an outdoor shower option which connects to an outlet in the boot for cleaning muddy paraphernalia - or yourself if you don't mind cold water.

 Featured